Supermassive Black Hole Winds in X-rays: SUBWAYS IV. Tracing Radio Emission and Unveiling the Role of Winds: Data

-The imaging has been done with the Common Astronomy Software Applications package (\citealt{CASATeam_2022} \texttt{CASA} 6.6.3.22 version\footnote{\href{URL}{https://casadocs.readthedocs.io/en/latest/notebooks/introduction.html}}) task \texttt{tclean}, weighting the visibilities with the Briggs scheme (\citealt{Briggs_1995}), with weighting parameter as listed in Table~\ref{tab:image_params}.
-We base the flux-density scale on measurements of VLA primary amplitude calibrators by \cite{Perley_Butler_2013}.
-Whenever the noise displayed a non uniform pattern, before attempting the self-calibration, we tried imaging the data with \texttt{w-stacking clean} (\texttt{WSClean})\footnote{WSC version 3.1 \href{URL}{ {https://wsclean.readthedocs.io/en/latest/}}} (\citealt{Offringa_2014}) and this often improved the results.
-The images produced with this software are labelled with $^*$ in Table~\ref{tab:image_params}.
+The imaging was performed with the Common Astronomy Software Applications package (\citealt{CASATeam_2022} \texttt{CASA} 6.6.3.22 version\footnote{\href{https://casadocs.readthedocs.io/en/latest/notebooks/introduction.html}{CASA documentation}}) task \texttt{tclean}, weighting the visibilities with the Briggs scheme (\citealt{Briggs_1995}), with weighting parameter as listed in Table~\ref{tab:image_params}.
+We based the flux-density scale on measurements of VLA primary amplitude calibrators by \cite{Perley_Butler_2013}.
+Whenever the noise displayed a non-uniform pattern, before attempting the self-calibration, we tried imaging the data with \texttt{w-stacking clean} (\texttt{WSClean})\footnote{\href{https://wsclean.readthedocs.io/en/latest/}{WSC version 3.1}} (\citealt{Offringa_2014}) and this often improved the results.
+The images produced with this software are labelled $^*$ in Table~\ref{tab:image_params}.
 This was not sufficient for two of the targets, PG1425+267 and HB891529+050, for which we performed one round of phase self-calibration within \texttt{CASA}.